Correctly applying Articles 400 and 402 can prevent serious problems.

-  Note: Graphics are not included in this newsletter; they are contained in the textbook.
+Note: Graphics are not contained in this newsletter; they will be in the magazine.

 Take a few minutes to look at Table 400.4.
 If you are thinking this is overkill for an extension cord, you are right.
 But, it's not about extension cords.
 Three of the entries are for elevator cords alone.
 It's good to note the entries in this table.

 You'll find the allowable ampacities for flexible cords in Tables 400.5(A) and 400.5(B).
 You'll find the overcurrent protection requirements in [400.13].
 Protect cords per [240.5] requirements.

 In [400.7], you'll find a list of 11 permitted uses for flexible cords.
 It helps to understand the rationale behind these uses.
 The equipment supplied by flexible cords often requires some movement between the equipment and the power supply.
 Examples include pendants, cranes, and elevators.
 In other cases, a short flexible cord provides for ease of installation and maintenance-as with luminaires.
 There is logic behind the list, so think of the purpose of the cord before installing it.
 The purpose never includes "getting around" Chapter 3 wiring methods.

 In [400.8], you'll find a list of 6 uses not permitted for flexible cords.
 Consider the first item: you can't use cords to substitute for the fixed wiring of a structure-that's Chapter 3, again.